2025 Kentucky Derby Odds - WTOP News

 Owners (by post position): 1.
 SF Racing LLC, Starlight Racing, Madaket Stables LLC, Stonestreet Stables LLC, Bashor, Dianne, Determined Stables, Masterson, Robert E., Ryan, Tom J., Waves Edge Capital LLC and Donovan, Catherine; 2.
 C2 Racing Stable LLC, Parsard, Ian, Shining Stables LLC and Stefania Farms LLC; 3.
-Juddmonte; 4.
-SF Racing LLC, Starlight Racing, Madaket Stables LLC, Stonestreet Stables LLC, Bashor, Dianne, Determined Stables, Masterson, Robert E., Ryan, Tom J., Waves Edge Capital LLC and Donovan, Catherine; 5.
+Juddmonte; 5.
 BC Stables LLC; 6.
 Junko Kondo; 7.
 Koichi Nishikawa; 8.
 Bridlewood Farm, Don Alberto Stable, Eclipse Thoroughbred Partners, Elayne Stables 5 LLC, LaPenta, Robert V., Magnier-Lessee, Mrs. John, Smith-Lessee, Derrick and Tabor-Lessee, Michael B.; 9.
-Whitham Thoroughbreds LLC; 10.
-Repole Stable; 11.
+Whitham Thoroughbreds LLC; 11.
 Two Eight Racing, Berry Family Racing LLC and Kaleta Racing; 12.
 Godolphin, LLC; 13.
 King, Gus and Estate of Brereton C. Jones; 14.
 Winchell Thoroughbreds LLC, Magnier, Mrs. John, Tabor, Michael B. and Smith, Der; 15.
 Baccari Racing Stable LLC, Dream Walkin Farms, Inc., MJM Racing and Rocket Ship Racing; 16.
 Norman Stables LLC; 17.
 D. J. Stable LLC, St. Elias Stable, West Point Thoroughbreds and CJ Stables; 18.
 Godolphin; 19.
 Terry L. Stephens; 20.
 Flying Dutchmen Breeding and Racing LLC; 21.
 C R K Stable LLC and Grandview Equine.

 Weights: 126 pounds.
 Distance: 1 1/4 miles.
 Purse: $5,000,000.
 First place: $3,100,000.
 Second place: $1,000,000.
 Third place: $500,000.
 Fourth place: $250,000.
 Fifth place: $150,000.
 Post time: 6:57 p.m.
 EDT